LeonorTu/so_long/README.md

 * [Summary](#summary)

 ## Introduction
 In this project, we'll code a simple 2D game to get familiar with the mlx library and UI in general.
-In my case, it will be Pac-Man.
+In my case, it will be Rabbit.

 ### Game Rules
 The game we choose must follow a set of rules.
 The executable ``so_long`` will receive a map as the only argument, and this map will have a ``.ber`` filetype.